 Research and Development Expenses.
 Research and development expenses consist primarily of salaries and related expenses for design engineers and other technical personnel, the cost of developing prototypes, stock-based compensation and fees paid to consultants.
 We charge all research and development expenses to operations as incurred.
 We charge mask costs used in production to cost of revenues over a 12-month period.
 However, we charge costs related to pre-production mask sets, which are not used in production, to research and development expenses at the time they are incurred.
 These charges often arise as we transition to new process technologies and, accordingly, can cause research and development expenses to fluctuate on a quarterly basis.
 We believe that continued investment in research and development is critical to our long-term success, and we expect to continue to devote significant resources to product development activities.
-Accordingly, we expect that our research and development expenses will increase in future periods, although such expenses as a percentage of net revenues may fluctuate.
+In particular, we are devoting substantial resources to the development of a new category of inplace associative computing products based on patented technology obtained in our acquisition of MikaMonu in November 2015.
+Accordingly, we expect that our research and development expenses will continue to be substantial in future periods and may lead to operating losses in some periods.
+Such expenses as a percentage of net revenues may fluctuate from period to period.

 Selling, General and Administrative Expenses.
 Selling, general and administrative expenses consist primarily of commissions paid to independent sales representatives, salaries, stock-based compensation and related expenses for personnel engaged in sales, marketing, administrative, finance and human resources activities, professional fees, costs associated with the promotion of our products and other corporate expenses.
 We expect that our sales and marketing expenses will increase in absolute dollars in future periods if we are able to grow and expand our sales force but that, to the extent our revenues increase in future periods, these expenses will generally decline as a percentage of net revenues.
 We also expect that, in support of any future growth that we are able to achieve, general and administrative expenses will generally increase in absolute dollars.
-General and administrative expenses increased significantly beginning in fiscal 2012 as a result of substantial legal expenses, principally related to our patent infringement and antitrust litigation with Cypress Semiconductor Corporation.
-These expenses varied significantly from quarter to quarter thereafter, depending on the relative level of activity in the Cypress litigation.
-They were substantially reduced during the six months ended September 30, 2012 while the issuance of the initial determination in the ITC proceeding was pending.
-They increased again in the following quarters as the parties filed and responded to petitions for review of the initial determination, activities related to the antitrust litigation with Cypress entered the discovery phase, activity resumed in the federal court patent litigation that had been stayed pending the conclusion of the ITC proceeding, and we began to incur expenses in unrelated commercial and trade secret litigation in which we are the plaintiff.
-In May 2015, we entered into a settlement agreement to resolve our protracted litigation with Cypress.
-Although we will cease to incur legal expenses related to our litigation with Cypress after the quarter ending June 30, 2015, we expect that legal expenses associated with the unrelated pending litigation in which we are the plaintiff will be substantial over the next two quarters as activity in that case ramps up in anticipation of trial currently scheduled for October 2015.